mrrfv/cloudflare-gateway-pihole-scripts/README.md

 - Automatically cleans up filter lists: removes duplicates, invalid domains, comments and more
 - Works **fully unattended**
 - **Allowlist support**, allowing you to prevent false positives and breakage by forcing trusted domains to always be unblocked.
-- Experimental **SNI-based filtering** support that works independently of DNS settings, preventing unauthorized or malicious DNS changes from bypassing the filter.
+- Experimental **SNI-based filtering** that works independently of DNS settings, preventing unauthorized or malicious DNS changes from bypassing the filter.
 - Optional health check: Sends a ping request ensuring continuous monitoring and alerting for the workflow execution, or messages a Discord webhook with progress.

 ## Usage